 Granted, most Apple Watch users won’t need these extra features and will be better served with smaller and cheaper Series 8.
 Others, meanwhile, will find that the Ultra isn’t extreme enough, especially in terms of battery life.
 For anyone wanting the very best that Apple can offer in a smart watch, the Ultra excels.

 This is a great looking and highly functional smart watch.
 It does more than most people will ever need, which is no bad thing, and is priced no more than the former titanium Apple Watch.
 I can’t wait to see where this version goes in future models, as I’m sure it will only continue to improve.
 For now though, this is the ultimate Apple Watch.

 Apple Watch review: also consider

-The obvious alternative for most user will be the latest Apple Watch Series 8.
-This comes in both a 45mm or 41mm case size, for those who prefer something a little smaller and offers an always-on retina display.
-You still get all of the sport and health features and thanks to WatchOS 9, the new updated compass with waypoints, too.
+The obvious alternative for most users will be the latest Apple Watch Series 8.
+This comes in both a 45mm or 41mm case size for those who prefer something a little smaller and offers an always-on retina display.
+You still get all of the sport and health features, and thanks to WatchOS 9, the newly updated compass with waypoints, too.

 For endurance athletes that want more battery life, the Garmin Enduro 2 remains the top pick.
-This outdoor-focused smart watch costs a little more than the Apple Watch Ultra but boasts a huge 46 day battery life or 150 hours of GPS use.
-The screen is a little less impressive (1.4in 280x280 pixel) and the Os is definitely more basic, but if you need a tool for trail running, this is a great option.
+This outdoor-focused smartwatch costs a little more than the Apple Watch Ultra but boasts a huge 46-day battery life or 150 hours of GPS use.
+The screen is a little less impressive (1.4in 280x280 pixels), and the OS is definitely more basic, but if you need a tool for trail running, this is a great option.